Our Bears

 Orders are despatched every Tuesday and Thursday from Bear HQ in Rosebery, NSW.
 Bears typically take 4 – 8 business days to arrive at their destination.
 We are happy to facilitate any urgent deliveries upon request, please phone 1800 651 158 or email bears@tkcp.org.au if you have any questions.

-We are grateful to Smartways Logistics, a medical courier company, that delivers smiles to the faces of thousands of seriously ill kids by delivering The Kids’ Cancer Project’s teddy bears to 33 hospitals on the eastern seaboard at no cost.
+We are grateful to Smartways Logistics, a medical courier company, that delivers smiles to the faces of thousands of seriously ill kids by delivering The Kids’ Cancer Project’s teddy bears to 50 hospitals across Australia at no cost.
 As a specialist medical and healthcare logistics company, Smartways' drivers and staff have always known their work makes a difference.
 After all, they are delivering essential items such as heart valves, pacemakers, human tissue, bone grafts, replacement hips, knees and much more to hospitals every day.

 Can you tell me who received my bear in hospital?